datumforge/datum/.github/CONTRIBUTING.md

 To ease the effort required to add additional schemas into the system a template + task function has been created.
 This isn't doing anything terribly complex, but it's attempting to ensure you have the _minimum_ set of required things needed to create a schema - most notably: you need to ensure the IDMixin is present (otherwise you will get ID type conflicts) and a standard set of schema annotations.

-**NOTE: you still have to make intelligent decisions around things like the presence / integration of hooks, interceptors, policies, etc. This is saving you about 10 seconds of copy-paste, so don't over estimate the automation, here.
+\*\*NOTE: you still have to make intelligent decisions around things like the presence / integration of hooks, interceptors, policies, etc. This is saving you about 10 seconds of copy-paste, so don't over estimate the automation, here.

 To generate a new schema, you can run `task newschema -- [yourschemaname]` where you replace the name within `[]`.
 Please be sure to note that this isn't a command line flag so there's a space between `--` and the name.

 ### Migrations

-We use [atlas](https://atlasgo.io/) to create and manage our DB migrations - you can trigger one via `task atlas:create` and that will generate the necessary migrations.
+We use [atlas](https://atlasgo.io/) and [goose](https://github.com/pressly/goose) to create and manage our DB migrations - you can trigger one via `task atlas:create` and that will generate the necessary migrations.
+There should be a new migration file created in `db/migrations` and `db/migrations-goose`.
 On every PR, the Atlas integration also creates comments with any issues related to the schema changes / migrations.